 , especially in the northern region of Tigray through the organization TPLF

-One particularly nasty incident was the aerial bombing of a market at the Tigrayan town of Hawzen
+One particularly nasty incident was the aerial bombing of a market in the Tigrayan town of Hawzen

 by the Ethiopian air force in 1988 in which 2500 civilians were killed.